 Each participant's account is credited with the participant's contribution, the Company's contribution as applicable, and an allocation of plan earnings and charged with an allocation of plan losses, if any.
 Allocations are based on participant earnings or account balances, as defined.
+Additionally, each participant's account is charged with trustee/custodian fees, record keeping fees, and is updated to reflect benefit payments, when applicable.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.